Today you’re going to learn how to plan ahead with a bullet journal future log.

 In most cases, when you’re looking at the calendex for the very first time, this system seems to be so complicated, overthought, and cluttered.

-However, after spending a couple of minutes on understanding what is the calendex is and how does it work, suddenly it may be a great way for future planning.
+However, after spending a couple of minutes understanding what calendex is and how it works, suddenly it may be a great way for future planning.

 What is Calendex?

 General, the Calendex is a calendar and index hybrid created by Eddy Hope.